Internet in the United Kingdom: Mobile

+There has been a further increase in 5G availability.
+Mobile network operators (MNOs) continue to increase the footprint of these services, and outside premises coverage from at least one MNO now stands at 92% at the High Confidence level and 86% at Very High Confidence, up from 80% and 70% respectively in 2023.

 Children's access to the Internet

 Educational computer networks are maintained by organisations such as JANET and East Midlands Public Services Network.

 According to a 2017 Ofcom report named 'Children and Parents: Media Use and Attitudes Report' more younger children are going online than in 2016 with much of the growth coming from increased use of tablets.

 A survey on UK school children's access to the Internet commissioned by security company Westcoastcloud in 2011 found half have no parental controls installed on their internet connected devices and half of parents said they have concerns about the lack of controls installed on their children's Internet devices.

-Usage

-Call for better oversight
+Regulation

+In 2015 Prime Minister David Cameron proposed a ban on end-to-end encryption in the United Kingdom.

-In June 2018 Tom Winsor, His Majesty's chief inspector of constabulary, argued that technologies like encryption should be breakable if law enforcers have a warrant.
+In June 2018 Tom Winsor, HM Chief Inspector of Constabulary, argued that technologies like encryption should be breakable if law enforcers have a warrant.
 Winsor said the public was running out of patience with organisations like Facebook, Telegram and WhatsApp.
 Winsor opined, "There is a handful of very large companies with a highly dominant influence over how the internet is used.
 In too many respects, their record is poor and their reputation tarnished.
 The steps they take to make sure their services cannot be abused by terrorists, paedophiles and organised criminals are inadequate; the commitment they show and their willingness to be held to account are questionable."

+The UK government has "for years" continued to press for control of encryption, citing worries about child abuse.
+The proposed Online Safety Bill was criticised by Apple, Meta and Signal.